-Under the agreement, the Company committed to pay Innovent a \$5.0 million upfront payment and an aggregate of up to \$40.0 million in milestone payments in connection with the achievement of certain development, regulatory and sales milestones with respect to the bevacizumab Licensed Product and, if the Company's option is exercised, an aggregate of up to \$40.0 million in milestone payments in connection with the achievement of certain development, regulatory and sales milestones with respect to the rituximab Licensed Product.
+Under the License Agreement, the Company committed to pay Innovent a \$5.0 million upfront payment and an aggregate of up to \$40.0 million in milestone payments in connection with the achievement of certain development, regulatory and sales milestones with respect to the bevacizumab Licensed Product and, if the Company's option is exercised, an aggregate of up to \$40.0 million in milestone payments in connection with the achievement of certain development, regulatory and sales milestones with respect to the rituximab Licensed Product.
 The Company will share a percentage of net sales of Innovent Licensed Products with Innovent in the mid-teens to low twenty percent range.
 If the Company exercises its option to acquire Innovent's biosimilar version of rituximab (Rituxan®), it would be required to pay a fee of \$5.0 million.
 Subject to the terms of the License Agreement, if the Company requests Innovent to perform technology transfer for the manufacturing of the Innovent Licensed Products, it would be required to pay up to \$10.0 million for fees related thereto.
 The Company accounted for the licensing transaction as an asset acquisition under the relevant accounting rules.
-The Company recorded research and development expense of \$2.5 million and \$7.5 million during the three and nine months ended September 30, 2020, respectively, related to an upfront payment and a milestone payment for the bevacizumab Licensed Product.
-As of September 30, 2020 the Company did not have any outstanding milestone or royalty payment obligations to Innovent.
+The Company recorded research and development expense of \$5.0 million during the first quarter of 2020, related to an upfront payment for the bevacizumab Licensed Product.
+During the three and six months ended June 30, 2021, the Company recognized research and development expense of \$3.3 million and \$6.6 million, respectively, related to bevacizumab Licensed Product development activities.
+The expense for bevacizumab Licensed Product development activities was immaterial for the three and six months ended June 30, 2020.
+As of June 30, 2021, the Company did not have any outstanding milestone or royalty payment obligations to Innovent.

-The additional milestone payments, option fee for licensing of rituximab (Rituxan®), manufacturing technology transfer fee and royalties are contingent upon future events and, therefore, will be recorded when it is probable that a milestone will be achieved, option fee or manufacturing technology transfer fee will be incurred or when royalties are due.
+The additional milestone payments, option fee for licensing of rituximab (Rituxan®), manufacturing technology transfer fee and royalties are contingent upon future events and, therefore, will be recorded when such payments become probable.